-- Full-time students who have suspended their studies due to illness or caring responsibilities and who are required to wait until their institution allows them to rejoin their course are able to claim Jobseekers Allowance (JSA) and Housing/Council Tax Benefit from when they recover from illness or the caring duties end, until the day before they rejoin their course, but not exceeding one year. - 53.
+12.Full-time students who have suspended their studies due to illness or caring responsibilities and who are required to wait until their institution allows them to rejoin their course may claim JSA and Housing/Council Tax Benefit or UC from when they recover from illness or the caring duties end, until the day before they rejoin their course, but not exceeding one year.

 JSA is not payable to students who are entitled to a student loan.
 However, JSA can be paid subject to the student satisfying the normal criteria for receipt of that benefit.
-JSA is payable up until the day before the student rejoins their course but not exceeding one year. - 54.
-Students who have suspended their studies are not eligible for payments from the Financial Contingency Fund (Access to Learning Fund in England) while in receipt of JSA.
+JSA is payable up until the day before the student rejoins their course but not exceeding one year.

+Students who have suspended their studies may not be eligible for payments from their HEP's hardship (or equivalent) fund while in receipt of JSA.
+Students should contact their HEP for information and advice.